SoFish1/US-Tresury-data-visualizer/README.md

 The development phase of this project is ongoing, notably, i'd like to add the following features:
 - Backend automatic testing code
-- Process to recover the lost passwords
+- A process to recover the lost passwords
 - daily update of the influxDB with cron
 -